SepehrSeifiZarei/SepehrSeifiZarei/README.md

 </p>

 ## About Me
-I'm Sepehr SeifiZarei, and this is my Github account.
+My name is Sepehr SeifiZarei, and this is my Github account.
 I have mastered python, and I'm deeply interested in the intersection of technology and healthcare.

 ### 📫 Reach me: